Choose Your Own Summer Reading Adventure

 Book-to-Movie

 Which was better: the book or the movie?
 Was it a book series turned into a 2-hour movie or a movie franchise?
 What made the book so good that it was adapted to the big screen?
 Read it yourself to find out.
-The Gather Together and Read website has different levels and types of book-to-movie (and TV) reading challenges.
+The Libby Life blog has a list of The top books becoming movies & TV series in 2024.
+While not a true reading challenge, there’s something for every age group.
+Best of all, you can check out all the titles in the Libby app with your library card.

 Diverse Authors